m1ra7/dna_analyse/README.md

 # Introduction

-This project is a cross-platform health and wellness application built using Flutter and Supabase (as the backend database).
-While Supabase and Gemini APIs are not actively integrated, the app simulates real data using a pre-defined JSON file and displays it using FutureBuilder.
+This project is a cross-platform DNA analysis application built using Flutter and Supabase.
+The application simulates real data using a predefined JSON file and displays it using FutureBuilder.

-The application supports iOS, Android, macOS, and Chrome platforms.
-It includes several modern features such as dynamic app icon switching for Apple devices, light and dark mode support, and localization (l10n) with English and Turkish language options.
+The app supports iOS, Android, macOS, and Chrome platforms.
+It includes various modern features such as dynamic app icon changing for Apple devices, light and dark mode support, and localization (l10n) with English and Turkish language options.

-The app is designed to provide users with a personalized genetic health overview based on input data, including features such as health risk analysis, nutrition recommendations, fitness guidance, and AI-based assistance.
+The application is designed to provide users with a personalized genetic health overview based on input data, including features such as health risk analysis, nutritional recommendations, fitness guidance, and AI-powered assistance.

 # Features

+- Built with Flutter (supports iOS, Android, macOS, Chrome)
+- Database: Supabase (requires API key)
+- AI Integration: Gemini for chat and medication explanations (requires API key)
+- Simulated Data: Uses pre-generated JSON with FutureBuilder for demo purposes
+- Dynamic App Icon: iOS-specific icon customization
+- Localization: English/Turkish support (l10n)
+- Theming: Light/dark mode toggle

 ## 🧬 DNA & Health Profile
 During registration, users are prompted to enter: